PC Fútbol: History

 The later games (2000 and 2001) were plagued by bugs, and although the updates assured a less problematic gaming experience, it had worn some of the userbase, who could finally have fully licensed alternatives from EA Sports and Sports Interactive (FIFA/Stars and Championship Manager, respectively).
 By mid-2001 PC Fútbol 2001 support ceased, and Dinamic closed shortly after.
 A complete modification ("mod") of the game was released shortly after, showing a still dedicated fan-base.
 A total of nine titles in the main series were released, the first simply numbered, and the final two 2000 and 2001, and sold around 1 million copies altogether.

 In 2004, Planeta DeAgostini acquired the rights to the name and released PC Fútbol 2005, developed by Gaelco.
 It continued the "tradition" of bug-ridden games of the early games, and although it sold very well in December 2004 (second only to The Sims 2), most fans were disappointed with it.

+After numerous attempts to revive the successful series, in 2023 the launch of the game on PC was announced, but in 2024 the pre-sale was suspended amidst much controversy.

+In 2024, the release of PC Fútbol 8, expected on April 30 on Steam was confirmed, but on 25 April, it was postponed to 17th May.
+On May 15, the release was postponed again to June 7, but on May 20, another email from "Una partida más" moved the release date forward to May 27.

+By July 24, 2024, the game had not been released, leading to considerable controversy.